gltch/wits-overflow/api/README.md

 ````
 /api/data/db/wits-overflow.sqlite3
 ````
+> You can use https://sqlitebrowser.org/dl/ to browse the database.

 Once this is done, run the following command to start the development API server (with hot reloading):